rmricci121/programming-univbasics-nds-green-grocer-online-web-prework/README.md

 ## Introduction

-Over the last several lessons, we've explored nested data structures and how they can model complex real-world situations.
+Over ithe last several lessons, we've explored nested data structures and how they can model complex real-world situations.
 Now we're going to take everything we've learned and use it to program a grocery store checkout process.